 The duration of the programme is one year.
-With regard to the units of study in the category of course work (so, excluding the Case-project and the Master-thesis), in principle there is a maximum of two opportunities to pass an examination or test: the regular examination or test and the re-examination or re-test.
+With regard to the units of study in the category of course work (so, excluding the Case Project and the Master Thesis), there is a maximum of two opportunities to pass an examination or test: the regular examination or test and the re-examination or re-test.

-The, in time, second opportunity to do an examination or test is available only in case of:
+An in-time, second opportunity to do an examination or test is available only in case of:

-- 1. non-participation, with prior notification to the relevant lecturer, to the first examination or test, and - 2. in case of obtaining a fail mark on the first examination or test opportunity.
+- a. non-participation, with prior notification to the relevant lecturer, to the first examination or test, and - b. in case of obtaining a fail mark on the first examination or test opportunity.